October 17, 2018, Israel

 His first reaction was...no reaction.
 He expresses frustration with his lack of reaction and states, "this is not how I know myself, I usually react quickly".

 He expresses that it took him a long time to overcome the initial shock.
-What actually happened is as follows: the first reaction is no reaction. i.e. this is a totally unfamiliar, unrehearsed situation and the person does not process it at all.
-The terrorist walks by him, nothing, the terrorist pulls out a knife and yet this passerby seems relaxed and unperturbed.
+What actually happened is as follows: the first reaction is no reaction. i.e. this is a totally unfamiliar, unrehearsed situation and our brain does not process it at all.
+The terrorist walks by him, nothing, the terrorist pulls out a knife and yet this passer-by seems relaxed and unperturbed.
 What is happening is that his brain is simply not processing what is going on.
 Thus, unlike what we are told to believe, it is not Fight or Flight, not at all.
 It is What on earth is going on?
 Numb.
 No reaction.

 That is what we are here for.
 To train you to process the shock.

 We are here to teach you more than just techniques.
 Oh my, that is so lacking!
 All those schools that spend so much time on Grab this, push that, forget it!
 It is not going to happen!
-Where is your sense of reality.
+Where is your sense of reality?
 You and your students will not pull any of that stuff off.

 What we teach is to process the attack, deal with the shock, respond with simple movements.